DebianJoe/hcwm/README.md

 A. Use dmenu.

 Q. I want to see (______) feature, will you add it?
 A. NO!
 Get a wm that suits you.
-I don't care if you use my stuff or not.

 Q. Why "heavily commented?"
 A. I would like to see more people simply change stuff that they don't like in programs themselves rather than bloating up a perfectly good program through feature requests.
 I only ever use 4 virtual desktops, so that's all I wrote it to handle.
 If you want more, find the comments about it and change it yourself.
 Take control.
-I'm not your slave.

 License
 ====